MarcelloBorromeo/stirfry-financial-agent/README.md

 Key skills and themes I’m practicing here:
 - Designing an agent system around **constraints** (token limits, tool reliability, API error modes, recursion depth, latency).
 - Making **tradeoffs** between “clean architecture” vs. “shipping something usable.”
 - Defining **scope boundaries** so the system stays controllable (e.g., a capped research refinement loop instead of infinite self-improvement).
+Yes... this was a problem.
 - Building a custom research workflow that behaves like a small team:
   - a planner that decomposes the objective,
   - an executor that gathers evidence,